 Probably the most well-known type of computer intelligence, AI is all about smart machines that can conduct specific tasks.
 Most importantly, it’s about computers carrying out tasks by thinking like humans would.

 You may think that AI is something straight out of the pages of a science-fiction novel.
-But the reality is, we’ve all been using artificial intelligence for many years.
+But the reality is, that we’ve all been using artificial intelligence for many years.

 Smart assistants on our phones like Siri and Cortana are all powered by AI, as are the smart speakers many of us have in our homes and offices.
 When we visit websites, chatbots operated by AI are there to answer our most commonly asked questions.
 Even our email spam filters use AI.
 They are learning which keywords and phrases to look out for and getting more efficient over time.